Performance and Technology

-In addition to commissioning research from artists working with technology as part of their practice, such as Choreographic Language Agent from OpenEnded Group and Wayne McGregor|Random Dance the organisation and its collaborators has also conducted its own research in the area of performance technologies.
+In addition to commissioning research from artists working with new technologies as part of their practice, such as Choreographic Language Agent from OpenEnded Group and Wayne McGregor|Random Dance Portland, her production company and collaborators have also conducted their own research in the area of performance and new technologies.

 Creative Team: